Biomolecular Networks Laboratories

 - What kind of background do your lab members have?

-- The lab members have expertise on molecular biology, biochemistry, genetics, and cell biology using becteria, yeast, mammalian cultured cells as model systems.
+- The lab members have expertise in molecular biology, biochemistry, genetics, and cell biology using bacteria, yeast, and mammalian cultured cells as model systems.

 - What kind of careers do your Lab's alumni go on to?

-- Six former lab members are now working at companies, taking a postdoc in Germany, and stadying at the graduate school in the USA.
+- Nine former lab members are now working at companies, two are taking a postdoc in Germany, and another is studying at a graduate school in the USA.

 - How do you develop your research?

-- We anticipate to decipher basic principles underlying selective degradation of mitochondria at the molecular level in depth.
+- We decipher basic principles underlying selective degradation of mitochondria at the molecular level in depth.
 Recently, using yeast, we have established a label-free method to detect selective degradation of mitochondria.
-We aim to apply this method to a variety of organisms except for model systems in the laboratories, and elucidate the universality and diversity in selective degradation of mitochondria.
+We aim to elucidate the universality and diversity of selective mitochondrial degradation by making this method available to a variety of organisms other than model organisms used in the laboratory.

 Research Highlights